 About WSU Mount Vernon

 WSU Mount Vernon NWREC is located in the Skagit Valley of northwestern Washington, midway between Seattle, WA and Vancouver, B.C.
 The region is well known for its scenic beauty, the Cascade Mountain Range, and Puget Sound.
 The immediate five-county area supports a diverse agriculture, including dairy and livestock industries, and the production of over 60 fresh-market and processing crops on roughly more than 100,000 acres.
 Blueberries, red raspberries, strawberries; cabbage, spinach, table beet and more than 20 other vegetable and grass seed crops; cucumbers, green peas, red and yellow potatoes, and specialty vegetables; apple and grape and other specialty fruit cultivars; tulips, daffodils and irises; turf, nursery and greenhouse crops; and, various small grain crops flourish here because of the rich soils and mild, marine climate.
 WSU Mount Vernon receives support from the allied agricultural and horticultural industries, small farmers, and garden enthusiasts.
 Preservation of open space and farmland in an urbanizing environment is a key issue for the region.

-The mission of Washington State University Mount Vernon Northwestern Washington Research & Extension Center is to serve the agricultural, horticultural, and natural resource science interests of the state through research and extension activities that are enhanced by the unique conditions of northwestern Washington: its mild, marine climate, rich alluvial soils, diverse small and mid-sized farming enterprises, and unique rural-urban interface.
+The mission of Washington State University Mount Vernon Northwestern Washington Research & Extension Center is to serve the agricultural, horticultural, and natural resource science interests of the state through research and extension activities that are enhanced by the unique conditions of western Washington: its mild, marine climate, rich alluvial soils, diverse small and mid-sized farming enterprises, and unique rural-urban interface.